GeronimoJohn/NxTest/README.md

 🔎 **Smart, Extensible Build Framework**

-## A test repository trying out our new back end tech stack plus Express
+**A test repository trying out our new back end tech stack plus Express**

-A repository for testing out NX, Prisma, PostgreSql, Apollo Server, GraphQl, and Express
+A repository for testing out Prisma, PostgreSql, Apollo Server, GraphQl, and Express all in the NX build framework

+### Database Connection

+This repository is currently connected to a local database through PostgreSql which is managed by Prisma

+To connect to your local database

+Go to the `scheme.prisma` file which is found in the `prisma` folder

+Enter your `database url` to set up the connection to your database

+## Create and Seed the database

+Run the following command to create your PostgreSql database file.
+This also create the `user` and `post` tables that are defined in [`prisma/schema.prisma`](./prisma/schema.prisma):

+`npx prisma migrate dev --name init`

+Now, see the database with the sample data in [`prisma/seed.ts`](./prisma/seed.ts) by running the following command:

+`npx prisma db seed --preview-feature`

-## Start Apollo Server
+### Start Apollo Server

 Run `nx serve prisma-test` in the command line

-## Start Prisma Studio

-Run `npx prisma studio` in the command line

-If the database is up - you can create, read, update, or delete the data

-## Database Connection

-This repository is currently connected to a local database through PostgreSql which is managed by Prisma

-# GraphQL
+### GraphQL

 Copy query below to test in the apollo server